osition/osition/src/webpage/src/guide/getting-started.md

 :::

 ::: warning
-Osition is designed to run unter linux (ubuntu).
+Jarklin is designed to run unter linux (ubuntu).
 It may work on other systems but the Guide is for linux.
 :::